tapiacharl04-design/charmeer/README.md

 **What I did:**
 - Captured and analyzed live and saved traffic in Wireshark, reading the protocol hierarchy before drilling into individual frames.
-- Used display filters to isolate specific conversations and suspicious patterns — *[e.g., unexpected ports, plaintext credentials, repeated connection attempts]*.
+- Used display filters to isolate specific conversations and suspicious patterns — unknown ports and repeated connection attempts.
 - Followed TCP streams end-to-end to reconstruct what happened in a session.
 - Compared baseline "normal" traffic against anomalous captures.